 Note: Authors who normally write their names in non-Latin characters may include both a transliterated version of their names, followed in parenthesis by their names in their native writing system.
 Any non-Latin languages that can be represented in Unicode characters will be accepted.

-- The name, institutional affiliation, address, fax number and e-mail address of the person who will deal with correspondence, including proofs (which are sent electronically)
+• The name, institutional affiliation, address, fax number and e-mail address of the person who will deal with correspondence and proofs

-- The total number of words in: (i) the whole manuscript; (ii) the Abstract; and (iii) the Introduction.
+• The total number of words in the whole manuscript in the Abstract

-- A list of four or five keywords not appearing in the title, preceded by “Keywords”.
+• A list of four or five keywords not appearing in the title.

-Research Reports and Review articles should start with an Abstract, which appears before the main body of the text for use in abstracting database services.
 The Abstract should be written in complete sentences without headings and should provide a summary not exceeding 250 words, in a form comprehensible to any neuroscientist and suitable for publication without the full article text.
-The aim of the study and working hypothesis should be stated in the Abstract, and the animal species used indicated, if it is not given in the title.
+The aim of the study and working hypothesis should be stated.
+The species of animal used should be indicated if it is not given in the title.
 The Abstract should provide a concluding statement highlighting the significance and impact of the results for the neurosciences.
 If references must be cited in the Abstract they must include the author(s), journal title, volume number, page span, and year.
 However, the use of references as well as abbreviations and statistical results should be avoided in the abstract.

-The main part of a Research Report should start with a brief Introduction not exceeding 500 words, which outlines the historical or logical origins of the study and clearly states the aim of the study and/or hypothesis to be tested, without repeating the Abstract or summarizing the results.
+The main part of a Research Report or Short Communication should start with a brief Introduction, which outlines the historical or logical origins of the study and clearly states the aim of the study and/or hypothesis to be tested, without repeating the Abstract or summarizing the results.

 (i) Studies involving human subjects

-When human subjects are used, manuscripts must be accompanied by a statement that the experiments were undertaken with the understanding and written consent of each subject, and that the study conforms with The Code of Ethics of the World Medical Association (Declaration of Helsinki), printed in the British Medical Journal (18 July 1964).
-In addition, the name of institutional review board (or appropriate committee of the institution) that approved the study should be given and their approval should be explicitly stated.
+When human subjects are used, manuscripts must include a statement that the experiments were undertaken with the understanding and written consent of each subject, and that the study conforms to World Medical Association Declaration of Helsinki published on the website of the Journal of American Medical Association In addition, the name of institutional ethical review board (or appropriate committee of the institution) that approved the study should be given and their approval should be explicitly stated.

 (ii) Studies involving experimental animals

-The Materials and methods section must briefly but explicitly state measures which were taken to minimize pain or discomfort, e.g. type and dose of anaesthetic used and peri-operative care and minimize the numbers of animals used.
+The materials and methods section must explicitly state measures which were taken to minimize pain or discomfort, e.g. type and dose of anaesthetic used and peri-operative care and minimize the numbers of animals used.
 Experiments should be carried out in accordance with the Council Directive 2010/63EU of the European Parliament and the Council of 22 September 2010 on the protection of animals used for scientific purposes or in accordance with the Guidelines laid down by the NIH in the US regarding the care and use of animals for experimental procedures.
-In addition, the name of the Animal Use and Care Committee or Institution that approved the study should be given and their approval explicitly stated.
+In addition, the name of the Animal Use and Care Committee or appropriate nstitutional body that approved the study should be given and their approval explicitly stated.
 Work using animal that does not conform to these standards would not be repeatable in Europe or the US and so falls outside of the scope of the journal.

 Suppliers of materials should be named and, with the exception of well-known suppliers, such as Sigma, Kodak and Zeiss, their location (city, state, country) included.

 The origin and specificity of reagents, notably antibodies, oligonucleotides, cDNA constructs, need to be documented, including the nucleic acid sequence or peptide sequence used.
 Nucleic acid probes should be fully sequenced when applicable.
-Control experiments that were conducted to ensure the specificity of the method (immunohistochemistry, immunoprecipitation, Western blotting, in situ hybridization) should be described, along with key references to previous work with this reagent.
-For antibodies, this documentation must include a precise description of the antigen, the nature of the antibody (species, purification), the supplier, catalogue number, and specificity tests performed (e.g., Western blot, immunoprecipitation, validation with knockout tissue, etc).
-For reports involving immunohistochemical methods, please consult the criteria and recommendations discussed in Fritschy JM (2008) EJN 28:2365-2370: http://onlinelibrary.wiley.com/doi/10.1111/j.1460-9568.2008.06552.x/pdf and the editors' tips in the EJN blog at http://wp.me/p1YEAt-gl.
+Control experiments that were conducted to ensure the specificity of the method (immunohistochemistry, immunoprecipitation, western blotting, in situ hybridization) should be described, along with key references to previous work with the reagent.
+For antibodies, this documentation must include a precise description of the antigen, the nature of the antibody (species, purification), the supplier, catalogue number, and specificity tests performed (e.g., western blot, immunoprecipitation, validation with knockout tissue, etc).
+For reports involving immunohistochemical methods, please consult the criteria and recommendations discussed in Fritschy JM (2008) EJN 28:2365-2370: http://onlinelibrary.wiley.com/doi/10.1111/j.1460-9568.2008.06552.x/pdf and the editors' tips in the EJN News at http://wp.me/p1YEAt-gl.

 EJN follows the guidelines set by the Rockefeller University Press and endorsed by the Council of Science Editors

-- Adjustments of brightness, contrast, or color balance are acceptable if they are applied to the whole image and as long as they do not obscure, eliminate, or misrepresent any information present in the original.
+• Adjustments of brightness, contrast, or colour balance are acceptable if they are applied to the whole image and as long as they do not obscure, eliminate, or misrepresent any information present in the original.
 Treat every pixel exactly the same.

 The observations should be presented with minimal reference to earlier literature or to possible interpretations.
 The main statistical results should be reported in the Results section.
-The description of the statistical results should include the proper statistical term (such as the F statistic) as well as the degrees of freedom and the P value.
-The description of statistical results in the figure legends should be limited to important post hoc comparisons.
+The description of the statistical results should include the proper statistical term (such as the F statistic) as well as the degrees of freedom and the precise values of P. The description of statistical results in the figure legends should be limited to important post hoc comparisons.
 The recommendations described in the EJN Editorial on Reporting Statistical Methods and Results (EJN 2008, 28, 2363-2364; http://onlinelibrary.wiley.com/doi/10.1111/j.1460-9568.2008.06581.x/pdf) are a component of these Author Guidelines and should be followed in detail.
 The guidelines for the description of statistical methods and reporting of statistical data are available as a checklist

 The Discussion should begin by summarizing the major findings, while avoiding repetition of statements provided in the Abstract or the Results section.
 For clarity, the use of subheadings is recommended.

-Abbreviations should be kept to an absolute minimum.
-Abbreviations save relatively little space but greatly diminish the readability of a manuscript.
-In general, abbreviations should not appear in the Abstract, and sentences that contain more than one abbreviation merit careful review.
-Abbreviations must be used more than four times in an article, and consistently, before their use can be permitted.
-The word must always be written out in full when first used and the proposed abbreviation given in parentheses.
-A list of all abbreviations used in the text and their meanings must be provided (in alphabetic order).
+Abbreviations should be kept to a minimum as they save relatively little space but often diminish the readability of a manuscript.
+In general, abbreviations should not appear in the Title or Abstract.
+The word/phrase to be abbreviated must be written out in full when first used and followed by the abbreviation in parentheses.
+Include an alphabetical list of all abbreviations used in the text and their meanings.

-All references must be listed, and all listed references must be cited at least once in the main text (particular care is needed to check this after any modification or revision of the text).
 Citations in the text should be given in parenthesis, e.g. (Blanc & White, 1985; Weiss et al., 1986), except when the author’s name is part of a sentence, e.g. “White (1985) reported that …”.
-Where there are two authors, both should be named, but with three or more, only the first author’s name plus ‘et al´ should be given.
-Note that when more than one paper refers to the same first authors in the same year, a, b, c suffixes must be used in the text and reference list to avoid ambiguities, written as (Weiss et al., 1986a; White, 1986a,c).
+Where there are two authors, both should be named, but for more, only the first author’s name followed ‘et al’ should be used.
+When more than one paper refers to the same first author in the same year, a, b, c suffixes should be used in the text and reference list, written as (Weiss et al., 1986a; White, 1986a,c).